 Cauliflower, beans, kale, broccoli, and garlic are good companion plants for rhubarb.
 Meanwhile, melon, black walnut, cucumber, pumpkin, and dock do not go well with rhubarb in a garden or food forest.

 Do you want to discover why these plants don’t go well with rhubarb and the implications of planting them together?
 If yes, then please keep reading as I’ll be addressing this and more in this article.

 What Effects Would Planting The Wrong Plants With Rhubarb Have On It?

-You aren’t wrong if you feel that mono-cropping with rhubarb is not a best permaculture practice.
+You aren’t wrong if you feel that mono-cropping with rhubarb is not the best permaculture practice.
 And you could have more healthy crops at harvest time if it isn’t the only plant in your garden.
 Nevertheless, when trying to diversify your garden, you might end up damaging your rhubarb.

 - Pest attack: Certain pests are attracted to some plants.
-Over time, some of these plants have adapted to these pests and have undergone modification to resist these attacks.
+Over time, some of these plants have adapted to these pests and have undergone modifications to resist these attacks.
 So, they can suffer attacks without substantial loss in yield.
 Nevertheless, most of them still suffer substantial damage from these pests.